ulfschneider/ulf.website/content/posts/2024-08-06-klean-kanteen.md

 Two or three months ago my bottles were filled with pure water instead of the usual apple juice-water-mix.
 Every sip tasted like plastic.
 Bike-riding should help to stay healthy.
 In my view, drinking water with a plastic taste while riding doesn´t seem to help with that.
 I was looking for a change.

-I ended up buying two [Klean Kanteen](https://www.kleankanteen.com/) Classic 800 ml Sport Cap bottles.
-I bought them for a good price at [outnorth](https://www.outnorth.com/).
+I ended up buying two [Klean Kanteen](https://www.kleankanteen.com/) Classic 800 ml Sport Cap bottles for a good price at [outnorth](https://www.outnorth.com/).

 <figure class="hero">
 <img src="/img/secan/IMG_6126.jpg" alt="A black Fairlight Secan Gravel bike leaning to a wooden door in the warm evening sun.">